Never Miss a Chance to Do the Most Good

 The Salvation Army fights natural disasters with acts of God.

-The Salvation Army is ready to jump into action with relief services wherever a disaster strikes.
-With over a century of experience, our disaster expertise lets us tailor our services to fit a specific community in need.
+Our comprehensive emergency response plan makes us ready to jump into action with relief services wherever a disaster strikes.
+With over a century of experience, our history of response efforts lets us tailor our services to fit a specific community in need.
 We scale to the storm, because when it comes to disasters, one size does not fit all.

 help disaster survivors